shawa/genius/README.md

 - Updating the settings to use the latest macOS SDKs
 - Fixing a return type (`NSComparisonResult` vs `int`; I suspect the compiler got stricter since 2008?)
-- Turning off sandboxing for building the DMG - I was getting permission errors, and I presume modern ways of building DMGs don't attempt to just write directly to the XCode build directory
+- Turning off sandboxing, for building the DMG - I was getting permission errors, and I presume modern ways of building DMGs don't attempt to just write directly to the Xcode build directory

-There are still a few rough edges left sand, but the core functionality works!
-It's quite surreal seeing my favourite app from nearly 20 years ago running, natively, under the latest macOS release.
+I wrote a longer form post about this on [my blog](https://andrewshaw.nl/blog/reviving-genius) which you might find interesting.

 ## Project

 At the moment this repo is a git mirror of the above SVN repo, with the bare minium getting it to work.
 The main code repository is in `Genius1`†.
 Note that the original code is licensed under the GPL, thus so is this.
 See `COPYING.txt`.

 I have forked the history as of the _SVN revision #250_, which referenced updates to the release notes.